mehta-lab/microDL/micro_dl/preprocessing/preprocessing.md

     │   │   │   └── labels    # Labels (optional)

  ```
- Here the dataset statistics is stored inside the 'plate' folder and the position statistics is stored in '.zattrs' inside plate/A/1/0 folder.

 The statistics are added as dictionaries into the .zattrs file.
 An example of plate level metadata is here:

 ```
     "normalization": {
         "Deconvolved-Nuc": {